soaand01/soaand01/README.md

 [<img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" alt="Connect with me" width="50">](https://www.linkedin.com/in/andersonsoaresl) <br>**`Platform Engineer (DevOps/Cloud/Creator)`**

 <br>
 Currently getting paid to resolve critical issues with Cloud computing, containers and Kubernetes.
-I also own a YouTube channel, actually I am learning every day about it, I know more of Tech then video editing but that's not a problem, I LOVE to share knowledge, as much as I can, doesn't matter how, so I try to broadcast my audiance to multiple platforms, I think I am getting good at it.
+I also own a YouTube channel, actually I am learning every day about it, I know more of Tech then video editing but that's not a problem, I LOVE sharing knowledge as much as I can, doesn't matter how, so I try to broadcast my audiance to multiple platforms, I think I am getting good at it.
 You might be curious about my channe I know, so check it below: <br>
 <br><br>